9 Types of Microlearning that Leverage your Employees’Learning

 4. Interactive parallax-based scrolling

 Another intriguing format that takes advantage of the parallax effect typically seen on websites.
 It employs the same technique to replicate a learner’s ability to “scroll through” a learning route.
 Interactions and quizzes can be added to the learning route.
-As the avatar of an employee scroll through an online scenario, interactive quizzes, questions, and information appear to test their comprehension.
+As the avatar of an employee scrolls through an online scenario, interactive quizzes, questions, and information appear to test their comprehension.
 This sort of microlearning is particularly engaging for learners with a short attention span, similar to a maze or a world-building game.

 5. Gamification